Get E-Book

 module.exports = { startServer };

-When you run node server.js, require.main === module is true, so startServer() fires.
-When another file does require('./server'), require.main points to whatever file was the entry point - not server.js - so the check is false and only the exports happen.
+When you run node server.js, the comparison is true and startServer() runs.
+When another file does require('./server'), require.main still points to the process entry point, so the comparison is false and only the exports are prepared.
+If the process entry point is an ES module, require.main is undefined; this guard is a CommonJS entry-point pattern.

 Synchronous Loading